If you’ve never owned a Maine Coon kitten before, it’s easy to wonder if there is anything special you need to know about caring for one.

-Things we considered before buying our Maine Coon kittens
+Things we considered before buying our first Maine Coon kittens

 - Will a kitten get lonely when we’re out?
 We both thought, “Yes,” so both decided we would have to get two kittens, not one.